Seneca-ICTOER/OSL745/docs/Labs/lab2.md

 7. Show a few examples of bash loops that can be used to error-check user input.
 8. What does the command **apt update** do and why is it important?
 9. What does the command **apt upgrade** do and why is it important?
+10. What is the purpose of booting into single-user mode?
+11. List the steps in order to boot into single-user mode.